-Emergency Shelters receiving a referral from the Coordinating Entity for a vacant bed must reach out to the Primary Worker to initiate efforts to locate and notify the household of the referral.
-The Emergency Shelter may also, at their discretion, reach out directly to the household.
-In instances in which the Coordinating Entity has referred more than one household for a single vacancy, the Emergency Shelter Program may, at their discretion, reach out simultaneously or sequentially to the referred households/primary worker(s).
-Emergency Shelter Programs receiving a referral from the Coordinating Entity for a vacant bed must hold that vacancy on behalf of the referred homeless household for 24 hours.
+In instances in which the CES Lead Agency has referred more than one household for a single vacancy, the Emergency Shelter Program may, at their discretion, reach out simultaneously or sequentially to the referred households/primary worker(s).
+Emergency Shelter Programs receiving a referral from the CES Lead Agency for a vacant bed must hold that vacancy on behalf of the referred homeless household for 24 hours.
 Emergency Shelters must make contact with the referred household within 24 hours.
 If the client is not ready/willing/able to present to the shelter within 24 hours of initial contact, the Emergency Shelter needs to document this in HMIS and contact CES for a new referral.
-Emergency Shelters may only decline households found eligible for and referred by the Coordinating Entity under limited circumstances, such as there is no actual vacancy available, the household presents with more people than referred by the Coordinating Entity, or based on their individual project policies and procedures the Emergency Shelter has determined that the household cannot be safely accommodated.
+Emergency Shelters may only decline households found eligible for and referred by the CES Lead Agency under limited circumstances, such as there is no actual vacancy available, the household presents with more people than referred by the CES Lead Agency, the household does not present within the timeframe to accept the vacancy, or based on their individual project policies and procedures the Emergency Shelter has determined that the household cannot be safely accommodated.

 The Emergency Shelter must enter the reason for any decisions to reject a household in HMIS.
-If the rejected household has not otherwise been accommodated for the night, e.g. via an intervention by emergency services, the Emergency Shelter must refer the household back to the Coordinating Entity, and document that outcome in HMIS.
+If the rejected household has not otherwise been accommodated for the night, e.g. via an intervention by emergency services, the Emergency Shelter must refer the household back to the CES Lead Agency, and document that outcome in HMIS.
 See exceptions to HMIS requirements noted in this manual under Process for Referrals to and from other Systems not using HMIS.

-If the original household referred by the Coordinating Entity presents at the shelter after 24 hours the Emergency Shelter Program should refer the client back to the Coordinating Entity.
-Emergency services funded by CoC, CHF, and ESG programs are accessible independent of the operating hours of the Coordinating Entity and in accordance with individual project operations.
-Emergency service providers will refer households to the Coordinating Entity for further services as necessary as soon as regular hours of operation allow.
+If the original household referred by the CES Lead Agency presents at the shelter after 24 hours the Emergency Shelter Program should refer the client back to the CES Lead Agency, Primary Worker, or Street Outreach Worker.
+Emergency services funded by CoC, CHF, and ESG programs are accessible independent of the operating hours of the CES Lead Agency and in accordance with individual project operations.
+Emergency service providers will refer households to the CES Lead Agency, Primary Worker, or Street Outreach Worker for further services as necessary as soon as regular hours of operation allow.

 If the Emergency Shelter determines later that the household cannot be safely accommodated the Emergency Shelter must enter the reason for the decision to discharge the household in HMIS.
-If the rejected household has not otherwise been accommodated for the night and remains literally homeless, the Emergency Shelter must refer the household back to the Coordinating Entity, and document that outcome in HMIS.
+If the rejected household has not otherwise been accommodated for the night and remains literally homeless, the Emergency Shelter must refer the household back to the CES Lead Agency, and document that outcome in HMIS.
 See exceptions to HMIS requirements noted in this manual under Process for Referrals to and from other Systems not using HMIS.

-Emergency Shelters must document all households who could not be accommodated and all households sheltered in HMIS regardless of whether or not they were referred by the Coordinating Entity, except as noted in this manual under Process for Referrals to and from other Systems not using HMIS.
+Emergency Shelters must document all households who could not be accommodated and all households sheltered in HMIS regardless of whether or not they were referred by the CES Lead Agency, except as noted in this manual under Process for Referrals to and from other Systems not using HMIS.